How to Cook Snap Peas – so easy!

 Sometimes peas come with the strings already removed but it’s easy to do yourself.
 Watch this short video if you’d like to see how it’s done.

-- Try a bit of lemon zest instead of dill, or add it with the dill.
+- Garnish ideas: Try a bit of lemon zest instead of dill, or add it with the dill.

-- Use the same “quick is better” technique to boil, steam, or microwave the peas.
+- Alternative cooking methods: Use the same “quick is better” technique to boil, steam, or microwave the peas.
 A quick blanching in boiling water (about 1 minute) is all you need.
 When the peas turn bright green, they’re ready to eat.

-- Instead of sugar snap peas, try snow peas or shelled garden peas.
+- Substitute snow peas or shelled garden peas.

-- Sugar peas are great in a stir-fry because they love high heat and quick cooking.
-Try this easy Sweet Chili Chicken Stir Fry.
+- Make it a stir fry.
+Sugar peas are great in a stir-fry because they love high heat and quick cooking.
+Try this easy sweet chili chicken stir fry or ginger chicken stir fry.

 Other than making sure the peas are de-stringed and washed, there’s not much you can do ahead.
-Oh yeah, you can chop the dill.
+You can chop the dill.

-If you happen to have leftovers, which is kind of unlikely, store the snap peas, covered, in the refrigerator for up to four days.
+Refrigerate: If you happen to have leftovers, which actually is kind of unlikely, store the snap peas, covered, in the refrigerator for up to four days.

 More veggie gems